jorgonzalez/timelapses/README.md

 	./merge.sh -m <VALUE> -s <VALUE> -f <VALUE> -o <VALUE>
-	-m directory where the files for the first scene are -s directory where the files for the second scene are -f frames to use from each scene before changing to another -o output directory
+	-m directory where the files for the first scene are -s directory where the files for the second scene are -t total number of images to have in the final scene -f frames to use from each scene before changing to another -o output directory
 	-v show version number